d2l-ai/d2l-en/chapter_computer-vision/rcnn.md

 X
 ```

 Assume that the height and width of the image are both 40 pixels and that selective search generates two proposed regions on the image.
-Each region is expressed as five elements: the region's object category and the $x, y$ coordinates of its upper-left and bottom-right corners.
+Each region is expressed as five elements: the region's object category and the $x, y$ coordinates of its upper-left and lower-right corners.

 ```{.python .input}
 rois = np.array([[0, 0, 0, 20, 20], [0, 0, 10, 30, 30]])